Astragalus: The King of Herbs

-Astragalus, also known as Milkvetch or huáng qí in Chinese, is an herbal medicine that has been used for hundreds of years, with its roots in traditional Chinese medicine.
-One of the few all-purpose herbs used, it is believed to support a wide array of biological functions.
+Astragalus, also known as Milkvetch or huáng qí in Chinese, is an herbal medicine used for hundreds of years.
+Chinese uses its roots in traditional Chinese medicine.
+One of the few all-purpose herbs used, it is believed to support many biological functions.

-Despite the fact that Astragalus has over 2,000 species, only two are principally used in supplements – Astragalus mongholicus and Astragalus membranaceus.
-The main part of the plant utilized for medicinal purposes is its roots, which can be made into powders, capsules, and liquid extracts.
+Even though Astragalus has over 2,000 species, using only two are principally in supplements – Astragalus mongholicus and Astragalus membranaceus.
+The central part of the plant utilized for medicinal purposes is its roots.
+You can create powders, capsules, and liquid extracts with their roots.

-Pharmacological research has shown that the extract of Astragalus membranaceus can be quite beneficial, as it increases telomerase activity, and has immunoregulatory, antihyperglycemic, hypolipidemic, diuretic, antioxidant, and anti-inflammatory effects.
+Pharmacological research has shown that the extract of Astragalus herbal medicine (Astragalus membranaceus) can benefit us.
+It increases telomerase activity and has immunoregulatory, antihyperglycemic, hypolipidemic, diuretic, antioxidant, and anti-inflammatory effects.

 Immune System Support

-Corroborated by various research studies, one of the major benefits of astragalus is its ability to support immune system function.
-According to a study published in Integrative Cancer Therapies, astragalus increases the production of white blood cells, notably T cells and macrophages, which play major roles in boosting the immune system.
+Corroborated by various research studies, one of the significant benefits of Astragalus is its ability to support immune system function.
+According to Integrative Cancer Therapies studies, Astragalus increases the production of white blood cells (notably T cells and macrophages).
+Astragalus significantly boosts the immune system.

-In another study published in Alternative Medicine Review, “intramuscular injections of astragalus for 3-4 months in patients with coxsackie-B viral myocarditis resulted in a significant increase in NK-cell activity.”
+According to the Alternative Medicine Review, intramuscular injections of Astragalus for 3-4 months in patients with coxsackie-B viral myocarditis resulted in a significant increase in NK-cell activity.
 The patients consequently enjoyed an improvement in symptoms and general condition compared to pre-treatment levels.

-In animal studies, astragalus has also been shown to help in killing viruses and bacteria.
-For instance, in a study that examined the “Effect and mechanism of Astragalus membranaceus on coxsackie B3 (CVB3) virus RNA in mice,” it was observed that “the copy numbers of CVB3-RNA, as well as the histologic necrotic sizes in myocardial tissues of AM, treated infected mice were significantly smaller than that in infected normal saline-treated mice (P < 0.01, P < 0.05), respectively.”
-In conclusion, astragalus has proven itself beneficial for the immune system.
+Animal studies show that Astragalus also helps in killing viruses and bacteria.
+For instance, in a study that examined the effect and mechanism of Astragalus membranaceus on coxsackie B3 (CVB3) virus RNA in mice.
+The copy numbers of CVB3-RNA and the histologic necrotic sizes in myocardial tissues of AM improve.
+Treated infected mice were significantly smaller than that in infected normal saline-treated mice (P < 0.01, P < 0.05), respectively.”
+In conclusion, Astragalus has proven itself beneficial for the immune system.

 Blood Sugar Health

-In addition to supporting the immune system, astragalus has also been shown to help maintain healthy blood sugar levels.
-One study showed that taking 40-60g of astragalus on daily basis for up to four months can potentially improve post-meal and post-fasting blood sugar levels in individuals with Type 2 diabetes.
+In addition to supporting the immune system, Astragalus helps maintain healthy blood sugar levels.
+It is excellent herbal medicine.
+One study showed that taking 40-60g of Astragalus daily for four months can be beneficial.
+It improves post-meal and post-fasting blood sugar levels in individuals with Type 2 diabetes.

-Similarly, in an animal study published in the Journal of Ethnopharmacology, where the researchers examined whether treatment with the astragalus polysaccharide (from Astragalus membranaceus) improves insulin sensitivity in insulin-resistant mice, it was observed that the astragalus “treatment ameliorated hyperglycemia and insulin resistance.”
-Interestingly, astragalus is the most frequently used herb used in traditional Chinese medicine for the maintenance of healthy blood sugar levels.
+Similarly, in an animal study published in the Journal of Ethnopharmacology, the researchers examined whether treatment with the astragalus polysaccharide (from Astragalus membranaceus) improves insulin sensitivity in insulin-resistant mice.
+They observed that the astragalus treatment ameliorated hyperglycemia and insulin resistance.
+Interestingly, the Chinese frequently use Astragalus herb in traditional Chinese medicine to maintain blood sugar levels.

 Heart Health Support

-The profound benefits of astragalus also extend to the heart.
-It is believed that the astragalus can improve heart function by widening the blood vessels and increasing the amount of blood pumped from the heart.
-In one study, which examined the effects of astragalus on cardiac function, 2.25g of astragalus was administered twice daily to patients suffering from heart failure over a period of two weeks, alongside conventional treatment.
-At the end of the study, it was observed that patients who received the astragalus enjoyed a higher improvement in health function in comparison with those who received conventional treatment only.
+The profound benefits of Astragalus also extend to the heart.
+Many believe that the Astragalus can improve heart function by widening the blood vessels and increasing the amount of blood pumped from the heart.
+In one study, experts examined the effects of Astragalus on cardiac function.
+Administering Astragalus 2.25g twice daily to patients suffering from heart failure over two weeks, alongside conventional treatment.
+At the end of the study, patients who received the Astragalus enjoyed a more significant health function improvement than those who received traditional therapy only.

-In a similar study where cardiovascular patients were given 60g of astragalus per day by IV, alongside conventional treatment, it was also observed that the patients enjoyed more significant improvements compared to those receiving only conventional treatments.
+The result is impressive in a similar study where cardiovascular patients were given 60g of Astragalus per day by IV, alongside conventional treatment.
+The patients enjoyed more significant improvements compared to those receiving only conventional treatments.

 Optimal Kidney Function

-Astragalus is also believed to aid kidney function by improving blood flow, as well as markers of kidney function such as protein content in the urine.
-For instance, astragalus has been shown to improve proteinuria – a condition characterized by abnormal amounts of protein in the urine.
-In a study that examined the efficacy of Astragalus in the treatment of chronic kidney disease, it was observed that “astragalus significantly decreased 24-hour proteinuria at end of treatment.”
+Many believe that Astragalus aids kidney functions.
+It improves blood flow, as well as markers of kidney function, such as protein content in the urine.
+For instance, Astragalus strengthens proteinuria – a condition characterized by abnormal amounts of protein in the urine.
+There is a study about Astragalus’s efficacy in treating chronic kidney disease.
+The result is that Astragalus significantly decreased 24-hour proteinuria at the end of treatment.

-Astragalus may also help improve the bacterial flora in individuals with reduced kidney functions.
-According to a study published in the Cochrane Database of Systematic Reviews, 7.5-15g of astragalus taken daily for 3-6 months caused a “38% reduction in the risk of infection in patients with nephrotic syndrome” with no serious adverse events reported.
-Although more research is still required, the existing evidence certainly reveals that astragalus is really good news for kidney function and by extension, overall health.
+Astragalus may also help improve bacterial flora in individuals with reduced kidney functions.
+According to a study published in the Cochrane Database of Systematic Reviews, 7.5-15g of Astragalus taken daily for 3-6 months caused a 38% reduction in the risk of infection in patients with nephrotic syndrome with no serious adverse events reported.
+However, it requires more research.
+The existing evidence indeed reveals that Astragalus is excellent news for kidney function and, by extension, overall health.

-Considered by some the “herb of longevity,” this plant has certainly stood the test of time in proving itself as a top performer in multiple areas of our health.
+Considered the herb of longevity, it has stood the test of time in proving itself as the king of herbs.